 Do you know an older person who is having problems remembering things or having difficulty with their balance?
 What is the first thing you think?
 “Oh, it’s normal at their age,” or “I hope they aren’t getting Alzheimer’s.”
 Would the possibility of substance abuse or addiction ever come to your mind?

 Most people think of addiction as affecting younger adults.
 It is difficult to believe that an elderly loved one may struggle with a substance use disorder.
-However, substance use disorders among people aged 60 and older are one of the most rapidly increasing health problems in the United States.
+However, Drug and Alcohol Addiction in Older Adults among people aged 60 and older is one of the most rapidly increasing health problems in Indiana.

 As the number of senior citizens with substance use disorders continues to rise, it is difficult to know how many older adults suffer from addiction.
 Many seniors go undiagnosed or unidentified because some older adults feel shame regarding their use of drugs or alcohol, while others regard it as a personal matter and are reluctant to let anyone know.
 Sometimes, adult children or other relatives may be aware of the situation but choose to ignore it.